top of page

 ~ Couple: Susie Frank and Joe Helweg, lived on grounds; 11 years, 1989-1999

-~ Mary Hildebrand, Susie's cousin, five years, 1999-2004 (died 2004), lived 12 miles away; both tenures with Susie's and Mary's mothers, Cece and Pat, respectively, taking turns managing front office
+~ Mary Hildebrand, Susie's cousin, five years, 1999-2004 (died 2004), lived 12 miles away; both tenures with Susie's and Mary's mothers, Cece and Pat, respectively, taking turns managing front office; all lived away

 ~ Foggy's daughters Crystal and Astra (latter lived on grounds in the Cottage; former lived in Mt.
 Shasta); two years, 2004-2006